 Run a specific command from history

 It is possible to execute a specific command from history.
-Using exclamation mark followed by the number of the command as listed by history will do the magic.
+Using the exclamation marks followed by the number of the command as listed by history will do the magic.
 For instance, following command re-run the command having the number 7 (du –sh) as follows:

 Run a previous command again